 The Lord revealed to Moses that the scriptures which he should write would be perverted by men, especially by taking away from his book many things.
-But he gave him this promise: "And in a day when the children o f men shall esteem my words as naught, and take many of them from the book which you shall write, behold I will raise up another like unto you, and they shall be had again among the children of men, among even as many as shall believe."
-(Revealed Preface to Inspired Version of Bible, verse24).
-To say that the emendations and additions made in the I.V. by Joseph Smith are the fulfillment of Moses' prophecy is to put small things for greater ones.
+But he gave him this promise: "And in a day when the children of men shall esteem my words as naught, and take many of them from the book which you shall write, behold I will raise up another like unto you, and they shall be had again among the children of men, among even as many as shall believe."
+(Doctrine and Covenants 22:24b).

+To say that the emendations and additions made in the Inspired Version by Joseph Smith, Jr. are the fulfillment of Moses' prophecy is to put small things for greater ones.
 The prophecy covers much more.
-Nephi says that the scriptures contained in the Bible "are not so many as those contained on the plates of brass."
-(1 Nephi 3:163).
+Nephi says that the scriptures contained in the Bible are not so many as those contained on the plates of brass (I Nephi 3:163).
 The plates contained the writings of Moses and the prophets, but contained much more than our Bible.
-The work of Joseph Smith as pertaining to the Bible was not to supply the larger portion which had by unknown means been omitted and lost to that book, but rather to correct errors and add guch minor items as would make the book more fully representative of the mind of God.
+The work of Joseph Smith, Jr. as pertaining to the Bible was not to supply the larger portion which had by unknown means been omitted and lost to that book, but rather to correct errors and add such minor items as would make the book more fully representative of the mind of God.

 This prophecy says that the man whom God will raise up to restore the lost scripture will be like unto Moses.
-Joseph states that the choice see is the man like unto Moses, and Lehi indorses it.
-Joseph Smith is never referred to in the scriptures as being like unto Moses.
-The choice see too is to "bring forth my word unto the seed of thy loins, "which is in harmony with Moses' prophecy.
+Joseph states that the choice seer is the man like unto Moses, and Lehi indorses it.
+Joseph Smith, Jr. is never referred to in the scriptures as being like unto Moses.
+The choice seer too is to "...bring forth my word unto the seed of thy loins;" (II Nephi 2:17), which is in harmony with Moses' prophecy.

-The scripture which this man like unto Moses is to restore is to be had "among even as many as shall believe."
+The scripture which this man like unto Moses is to restore is to be had "...among even as many as shall believe."
+(Doctrine and Covenants 22:24b).
 It is not to be had by the unbelieving, and like some other scriptures is not to come forth in the days of wickedness.
-The I.V. of the Bible has been published and is available to all men both righteous and unrighteous which makes it quite certain that the work of Joseph Smith is not the work of the man like unto Moses, for the latter's work will go only to those who are willing to receive it.
+The Inspired Version of the Bible has been published and is available to all men both righteous and unrighteous which makes it quite certain that the work of Joseph Smith, Jr. is not the work of the man like unto Moses, for the latter's work will go only to those who are willing to receive it.

-The prophecy may have its fulfillment in one of both of two records, the brass plates and the sealed part of the Book of Mormon plates.
+The prophecy may have its fulfillment in one or both of two records, the brass plates and the sealed part of the Book of Mormon plates.
 The first contain the five books of Moses and must have been written either in the lifetime of Moses or soon after, and most likely follows Moses' original copy.
 (Nephi says that the record upon the brass plates is larger than that contained in the Bible as had by the gentiles.)
-The seer i s to bring these plates forth.
-The second or sealed part contains another record of the same events recorded by the Brother of Jared which is also to be brought to light, and which will supply lost information concerning most ancient times and the gosepl of that day.
+The seer is to bring these plates forth.
+The second or sealed part contains another record of the same events recorded by the Brother of Jared which is also to be brought to light, and which will supply lost information concerning most ancient times and the gospel of that day.
 This work of restoring many scriptures which are still lost belongs to the choice seer of a future day.